rafalszewc/smsapi-opencart/README.md

 # smsapi-opencart
-Module which allows you to send SMS from your shop
+Module which allows you to send SMS to clients of your shop

 ## Installation
 0. Upload all of the content from the "upload" directory to the **root directory** of your shop